Specification of low emitting materials

 Construction Site Dust and Air Pollution

 The Scheme covers all aspects of the way a site is run, from the way the site is presented through to issues such as air quality.
-Registered sites are required to adhere to the Scheme’s 5 part Code of Considerate Practice and are assessed by one of the Scheme’s experienced Monitors, with the aim of:
+Registered sites are required to adhere to the Scheme’s 5 part Code of Considerate Practice and are assessed by one of the Scheme’s experienced Monitors, with the aim of improving the image of construction through:

 If the Scheme receives a complaint about a registered site, the details are logged.
 The Site Manager is informed about the nature of the complaint and is expected to deal with the complainant’s concerns.
 If a complaint is not dealt with adequately, the complaint will be passed to a higher level within the construction company, to ensure that it is addressed.